Statecharts.sh

 Statecharts Library

 A TypeScript-first library for building statecharts.
 Define states, transitions, and context declaratively.
+Use the core library standalone or with React bindings.

 traffic-light.ts